rails/rails/guides/source/getting_started.md

 means Rails knows how to reverse the change made by this migration, in case you want to reverse it later.
 When you run this migration it will create a `posts` table with one string column and a text column.
 It also creates two timestamp fields to allow Rails to track post creation and update times.

-More information about Rails migrations can be found in the "Rails Database Migrations":migrations.html guide.
+TIP: For more information about migrations, refer to [Rails Database Migrations](migrations.html).

 At this point, you can use a rake command to run the migration: